awallach4/hotplate-docs/guide/installation-for-beginners.md

 ### Step 3: Going Live

 Now for the big moment: deploying your site to the internet!
 Once you feel ready, just run `firebase deploy` to publish your site to the internet.
 This will take a few minutes, but once it's done, your site will be live on the internet.
 Congratulations!
 You are now the proud owner of a site powered by Hotplate!

+#### Avoiding Billing

+If you want to avoid billing, make sure that you install the latest version of the Firebase CLI by running `npm i -g firebase-tools` and deploying your functions one at a time.
+Run the commands below:

+`firebase deploy --except functions`

+`firebase deploy --only functions:[function name]` for each function

 Now that your site is live, follow the Site Setup guide to create the first admin account and get started with Hotplate Console.